elisexinranshen/elisexinranshen.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Virtual Reality (VR)
+  - Social Computing
+  - Computational Social Science
   - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval

 # Education to show in About widget
 education: